ScaDS/BIDS-lecture-2024/README.md

 # Bio-image Data Science

 This repository contains training resources for Students at Uni Leipzig who want to dive into bio-image data science with Python.
 The material will develop between April and July 2024 and shared here in this github repository.
+Corresponding PPTx files can be found [on zenodo](https://zenodo.org/doi/10.5281/zenodo.10907115).

 ## Teaching Goal